SideNicheHustle

 How to start

-1. 01 Take a reputable in-person training course before working on any paying client — online-only lash training is not sufficient for a service this close to the eyes
+1. 01 Take a reputable in-person training course before working on any paying client.
+Online-only lash training isn't sufficient for a service this close to the eyes

-2. 02 Start with lash lifts if you want a lower-cost entry point — no extensions to purchase in bulk, simpler technique, and still strong client demand
+2. 02 Start with lash lifts if you want a lower-cost entry point.
+There are no extensions to purchase in bulk, the technique is simpler, and client demand is still strong

-4. 04 Always do a patch test 24–48 hours before a client's first appointment — adhesive allergies are real and can be severe
+4. 04 Always do a patch test 24 to 48 hours before a client's first appointment.
+Adhesive allergies are real and can be severe

 Pros